microsoft/r-server-hospital-length-of-stay/CIG_Workflow.md

 Debra would work on her own machine, using  [R Client](https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows) to execute these R scripts.
 In case you want to run the code from the VM, R Client has already been installed.

-Debra uses an IDE to run R.  On your VM, R Tools for Visual Studio is installed.
-You will however have to either log in or create a new account for using this tool.
-If you prefer, you can <a href="rstudio.html">download and install RStudio</a> on your machine instead.
+Debra uses an IDE to run R. On your VM, R Studio is installed.
+R Tools for Visual Studio is also installed, but you will have to either log in or create a new account to use this tool.
+(You must also ensure Visual Studio is [configured to run R Server](rtvs.html)).

 OPTIONAL: You can execute the R code on your local computer if you wish, but you must first  <a href="local.html">prepare both the VM and your computer</a>.
 Or you can <a href="jupyter.html">view and execute the R code in a Jupyter Notebook on the VM</a>.